 - Continue posting new episodes.

-- If your site is in trial, a podcast can't be submitted to or subscribed to via Apple Podcasts.
+- If your site is in trial, a podcast can't be submitted to or followed via Apple Podcasts.
 To proceed, upgrade to paid service.

-- A podcast can't be submitted to Apple Podcasts if you have a site-wide password or if the podcast's Blog Page has a page password.
-To proceed, remove your site-wide or page password.
+- A podcast can't be submitted to Apple Podcasts if the site is private, if it has a site-wide password, or if the podcast's Blog Page has a page password.
+To proceed, make the site public and remove your site-wide or page password.

 - Squarespace doesn't support video podcasts.

-- Squarespace podcast feeds only display the most recent 100 posts/episodes.
+- Squarespace podcast feeds display up to 300 of the most recent posts/episodes.
+This is the maximum number of episodes that Apple Podcasts supports.

 - Audio Blocks have an upload limit of 160 MB.